bretbouchard/Note-Gen/docs/rfp/README.md

 - **app_flow.md**: Original app flow document based on the Schillinger System
 - **app_flow_detail.md**: Original detailed app flow document
+- **app_flow_detail_rhythm.md**: Detailed implementation of rhythm generation algorithms
+- **app_flow_detail_harmony.md**: Detailed implementation of harmony generation algorithms
+- **app_flow_detail_melody.md**: Detailed implementation of melody generation algorithms
+- **app_flow_detail_geometry.md**: Detailed implementation of geometric transformations
+- **app_flow_detail_integrate.md**: Detailed implementation of harmony-melody integration
+- **app_flow_detail_output.md**: Detailed implementation of output generation

+These legacy files contain valuable information about the musical algorithms and implementations, which can be useful for developers working on the musical aspects of the application.
+However, they don't reflect the current MCP architecture and should be used as reference material only.

 ## Architecture